Back to DWU AI Articles

 2.1 Surplus Revenues from Prior Year

-Airports end a year with surplus (revenues exceed obligations) or deficit (obligations exceed revenues).
+Airports may end a fiscal year with a surplus (revenues exceeding obligations) or a deficit (obligations exceeding revenues), as reported in annual ACFRs (e.g., Massport Logan FY2022 ACFR).
 Treatment of these surpluses differs across frameworks.

 2.1.1 Planned Surplus Under Residual Methodology